onaraighl/waveFlume/README.md

 Suite of data analysis codes for a teaching-and-learning project studying waves in a flume.

 The flume and the wavemaker are described in a YouTube video:

 https://www.youtube.com/watch?v=ahXxWVJAG-E

 * The flume is made from wood and Perspex and the wavemaker is made from Lego.
 * Data from the wavemaker was captured using a mobile phone and uploaded to YouTube.
 * The frames from the video have been extracted and digitized.
-* The free surface from each frame has been stored in a csv file available here (data/).
+* The free surface from each frame has been stored in a csv file available in this repository.
 * The data has been postprocessed to extract the waveform.
-* Postprocessing routines (using matlab) are available here (model1/ and model2/).
+* Postprocessing routines (using matlab) are available here.

-The results are consistent with classical linear water-wave theory in the small-amplitude approximation.
+* The results are consistent with classical linear water-wave theory in the small-amplitude approximation.

+# Repository Structure:

+* Sample OpenFOAM / OlaFlow test case: in SAMPLE/
+* Data from video analysis of the wave maker: in data/
+* Lego instructions for how to build the wave maker in lego/
+* Matlab nonlinear least squares code to fit a travelling wave to the data: model1/
+* Matlab nonlinear least squares code to fit a superposition of a standing wave and a travelling wave to the data: model2/
+* Python code to compute the amplitudes of all the modes in the linear theory for the piston wavemaker.

 # Citation